Yamaha TRBX174 Review [2024]: What Makes This Bass So Popular?

 Considering how well Yamaha’s budget instruments tend to hold their value, you won’t find yourself looking for a replacement anytime soon.

-Not only that, this bass takes upgrades really well, and with a simple replacement of things like the pickups, bridge, and even the pots, you can make this $200 bass sound like a $1000 one.
+Not only that, this bass takes upgrades well, and with a simple replacement of things like the pickups, bridge, and even the pots, you can make this $200 bass sound like a $1000 one.

 Is the Yamaha TRBX174 a Good Bass?

-For the price, the Yamaha TRBX174 is definitely a great electric bass.
+For the price, the Yamaha TRBX174 is a great electric bass.
 Beginners will benefit from its comfortable action and playability, while more advanced players will certainly appreciate the sturdy construction and versatile pickups.

 Is Yamaha TRBX174 Active or Passive?